 The Best Roasted Pears Recipe (Super Easy)

 Attention all nostalgic and romantic souls!
 Are you a fan of pears?
 I absolutely adore them.
 With this simple baked pears recipe, you can turn ordinary pears into an extraordinary dessert.
-These caramelised, tender, melt-in-your-mouth delights pair perfectly with creamy homemade strained yogurt!
+These caramelized, tender, melt-in-your-mouth delights pair perfectly with creamy homemade strained yogurt!

 Baked Pears Recipe: A Nostalgic Taste

-The most vivid memory from my childhood is the roasted aromatic pears speeding in my mum’s kitchen, my friends and I waiting to get them straight from the oven and go back about to continue playing our childish games.
+The most vivid memory from my childhood is the aromatic, roasted pears steaming in my mum’s kitchen, my friends and I waiting to get them straight from the oven and go back to continue playing our childish games.

 Why This Roasted Pears Recipe Is So Special